revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

 ---

-16.Write a program to find frequency of elements in a list.
+16.Write a program to find the frequency of elements in a list.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)